BoredManCodes/Janet/README.md

 - `boolean` - a poll with yes or no options
 - `opinion` - a poll with `agree`, `neutral`, `disagree` options
 - `week` - a poll with the days of the week
+- `blank` - an open poll with no starting options

 ## Made  a mistake?
 You can edit polls too, up until you close them.
 Simply use the `edit_poll` commands